IACS-CS/web-design-instructions/tutorials/quizgame.md

 #### Creating elements one at a time...

-To create the buttons, we'll add them one at a time:
+To create the buttons, we'll add them one at a time using `document.createElement`.
+We'll do it this way rather than assigning to `innerHTML` because we need a reference to the button objects in JavaScript so we can set up event listeners on the buttons anyway.

 ```typescript